Know the Facts about Nestlé Waters in Michigan

-From May 2018 through the end of August 2019, we have donated over 6.5 million bottles of water to the Help Centers and we have agreed to continue our bottled water donations.
+From May 2018 through the end of December 2019, we have donated approximately 8.5 million bottles of water to Flint, and those donations are continuing.

 Over the past two summers, we have deployed an Ice Mountain® Mobile Hydration Station to help deliver on-the-go hydration to members of the Flint community and surrounding areas.
 This trailer full of water visits various local events to enable community members to fill their cups or reusable water bottles free of charge.
 We are proud to have served Michigan residents more than 1,500 gallons of water from our Ice Mountain® Hydration Station.